o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-tool.md

 ---
-linktitle: Resource Mapping Tool
-title: Resource Mapping Tool & APIs
+title: Using the Resource Mapping Tool
 description: Learn how to use the AWS Resource Mapping Tool in Open 3D Engine.
-weight: 250
+weight: 350
 toc: true
 ---